Online Graph Coloring for $k$-Colorable Graphs: Conclusion

-In \autoref{chap:k4}, we presented a deterministic online algorithm to color $4$-colorable graphs with $O(n^{14/17})$ colors.
-The key was to make use of the second neighborhoods with the \emph{double greedy method} that uses \textsc{FirstFit} twice.
-We also applied the \emph{Common \& Simplify Technique} to take advantage of dense subgraph structures.

-In \autoref{chap:k2-upper}, we showed that a randomization of the algorithm by Lov\'{a}sz, Saks, and Trotter \cite{LST89} improves the performance to $1.034 \log_2 n + O(1)$ colors.
-We also showed that, in \autoref{chap:k2-lower}, no randomized algorithms can achieve $\frac{91}{96} \log_2 n - O(1)$ colors.
+\begin{itemize} \item In \autoref{sec:k5}, we presented a deterministic online algorithm to color $k$-colorable graphs with $\widetilde{O}(n^{1-\frac{1}{k(k-1)/2}})$ colors.
+The key was to create an online algorithm for locally $k$-colorable graphs with $O(n^{1-\frac{1}{k(k-1)/2+1}})$ colors.
+We also improved the competitive ratio to $O(\frac{n}{\log \log n})$. \item In \autoref{sec:k4}, we presented a deterministic online algorithm to color $4$-colorable graphs with $O(n^{14/17})$ colors.
+The key was to make use of the second neighborhoods with the \emph{double greedy method} that uses First-Fit twice.
+We also applied the \emph{Common \& Simplify Technique} to take advantage of dense subgraph structures. \item In \autoref{sec:k2-upper}, we showed that a randomization of the algorithm by Lov\'{a}sz, Saks, and Trotter \cite{LST89} improves the performance to $1.034 \log_2 n + O(1)$ colors.
+We also showed that, in \autoref{sec:k2-lower}, no randomized algorithms can achieve $\frac{91}{96} \log_2 n - O(1)$ colors. \end{itemize}

 We were unable to improve the state-of-the-art bound $\widetilde{O}(n^{2/3})$ colors for $k = 3$ by \cite{Kie98}.
-The main reason is that the graph of degree $n^{2/3}$ is too sparse to use the Common \& Simplify technique, which we described in \autoref{sec:k4-dense}.
-Indeed, to achieve $\widetilde{O}(n^{2/3-\epsilon})$ colors for some $\epsilon > 0$ with this technique, we must set parameters $(\alpha, \beta)$ satisfying $\alpha + \beta = 1-\epsilon$, but the present technique requires $\widetilde{O}(n^{2-\alpha-\beta})$ colors, which is much above the requirement.
-Especially, we are still unable to solve the special case where there exists a 3-coloring of $G$ that for every $i \in \{1, 2, \dots, n/k\}$ ($k = n^{1/3-\epsilon}$), the $(i-1)k+1, (i-1)k+2, \dots, ik$-th vertices (in the arrival order) have the same color.
+The main reason is that the graph of degree $n^{2/3}$ is too sparse to use the Common \& Simplify technique, which we described in \autoref{subsec:k4-dense}.
+Indeed, to achieve $\widetilde{O}(n^{2/3-\varepsilon})$ colors for some $\varepsilon > 0$ with this technique, we must set parameters $(\alpha, \beta)$ satisfying $\alpha + \beta = 1-\varepsilon$, but the present technique requires $\widetilde{O}(n^{2-(\alpha+\beta)})$ colors, which is much above the requirement.
+Especially, we are still unable to solve the special case where there exists a 3-coloring of $G$ that for every $i \in \{1, 2, \dots, \frac{n}{k}\}$ ($k = n^{1/3-\varepsilon}$), the $(i-1)k+1, (i-1)k+2, \dots, ik$-th vertices (in the arrival order) have the same color.

 Finally, we conclude this paper by highlighting several important open problems related to online graph coloring.
 We conjecture the following: